Services Childrens’ Activities

 5.1 At the end of each month of an Assignment (or at the end of the Assignment where it is for a period of less than one month or is completed before the end of a month) the Temporary Worker shall deliver to the Employment Business her time sheet duly completed to indicate the number of hours worked by her during the preceding month (or such lesser period) and signed by an authorised representative of the Client.
 Failure to submit a time sheet for hours worked may delay payment for those hours.
 The Employment Business undertakes to pay the Temporary Worker in respect of work done whether or not the Employment Business has already been paid by the Client.

-5.2 For the avoidance of doubt and for the purposes of the Working Time Regulations, the Temporary Worker's working time shall only consist of those periods during which she is carrying out her activities or duties for the Client as part of the Assignment.
-Time spent travelling to the Client's premises, lunch breaks and other rest breaks shall not count as part of the Temporary's working time for these purposes.
+5.2 For the avoidance of doubt, the Temporary Worker's working time shall only consist of those periods during which she is carrying out her activities or duties for the Client as part of the Assignment.
+Time spent travelling to the Client's premises, lunch breaks and other rest breaks shall not count as part of the Temporary worker's.

 6. OBLIGATIONS OF TEMPORARY WORKERS